 A nature pill can be a low-cost, low-risk way to curb the negative health effects of urbanization and indoor lifestyles.
 To find the most efficient dosage, Hunter and her co-authors asked 36 city dwellers to have nature experiences of at least 10 minutes three times per week over eight weeks.
 (A nature experience was defined as "anywhere outside that, in the opinion of the participant, made them feel like they've interacted with nature," Hunter explains.)
 Every two weeks, the researchers collected saliva samples to measure levels of the stress hormone cortisol, both before and after the participants took their nature pill.

 The data showed that just a 20-minute nature experience was enough to significantly reduce cortisol levels.
 The effect was most efficient between 20 to 30 minutes, after which benefits continued to accrue but at a slower rate.
 Researchers in the United Kingdom who analyzed the routines of roughly 20,000 people came up with a similar prescription: 2 hours a week total spent in a park or woodland setting will improve your health.

-Those results dovetail with the findings of another study, which found that spending 20 minutes in an urban park can make you happier, regardless of whether you use that time to exercise.
+Those results dovetail with the findings of other studies, one of which found that spending 20 minutes in an urban park can make you happier, regardless of whether you use that time to exercise.
 That study was published in the International Journal of Environmental Health Research,